please check here an alternate fix

 Disable the dreaded plugin-container.exe in Mozilla Firefox:

 Get Adobe flash player here .
-Please be sure to UNCHECK the McAfee as that is just additional BLOAT in my opinion.
+Please be sure to UNCHECK the McAfee as that is just additional BLOAT in my opinion, or just go here for an automated installer

 As many of you may or may not know the Mozilla Firefox plugin-container.exe is how Firefox handles some plugins, and if you are here chances are you experienced a flash player crash.
 Needless to say this in MY opinion has been of bad design.
 High CPU usage is one notable side effect of using it.
 I am going to show you how to disable it, and have all your plug in running in Firefox instead of using the plugin-container.exe.